Benzo Detox treatments are only available at Richmond, VA.

 - Post Acute Withdrawal Syndrome (PAWS) - in some cases, lasting up to 2 years

 The length of time to get completely free of the benzodiazepines varies according to the benzodiazepine that the patient was taking.
 A short acting drug, like Xanax, has a short acute withdrawal phase, usually lasting around 7 days.
 A long acting benzodiazepine, like Valium, can have acute withdrawal symptoms which last 90 days.

 The Post-Acute Withdrawal Syndrome (PAWS) Phase is usually mild and essentially consists of a slight increase in anxiety and insomnia.
 Patients find themselves worrying more than they need to, but this goes away over time.
 The symptoms can usually be helped with a combination of counseling, support, and sometimes non-addictive medicines.

 What are the different ways to detoxify from benzodiazepines?

 The acute benzodiazepine withdrawal takes so long that it is almost never performed in a hospital.
-Insurance companies usually don’t want to pay for patients to stay in a hospital long enough to complete the withdrawal.
+Insurance companies usually don’t want to pay for patients to stay in a hospital long enough to complete the withdrawal period.

 The withdrawal method that most doctors recommend is for patients to wean down from the benzodiazepine that they are taking.
 Sometimes, doctors will switch from one benzodiazepine to a longer acting one such as Klonopin, to try to make this process easier.
 Doctors will usually try to get their patients to wean down by about 10% per week.
 This means the detox may be able to be completed in about 10 weeks.
 Unfortunately, this slow taper is almost never successful.
 The withdrawal symptoms are just so strong that most patients are unable to tolerate them.
-Most patients suffer with severe anxiety, increased insomnia and panic attacks.
+Most patients suffer with severe anxiety, increased insomnia, and panic attacks.
 They feel so bad that usually they go back up on their dose.
-Success rates of tapering benzodiazepines are very low, probably less than 20%.
+Success rates of tapering benzodiazepines are very low.

 What is the Rapid Benzodiazepine Detoxification (RBD) program?